 To encompass this blog post into a quote, I’ll go back to being young and senseless, and reiterate something I heard back in college by now retired creative guru, Alex Bogusky, which is “great advertising is research done right” (or something to that effect, it was a long time ago).
 This concept remains true to this day and should be a mantra for creative and account types alike.
 As long as you keep your ear to the ground, your consumer touchpoints will, at the very least, keep your fickle target demo engaged long enough for you to convince them that a deodorant will somehow prevent them from being awkward and creepy.

-Want to discuss how sensory engagement can help your next campaign or do you want to chat about aliens?
-Either way I’d love to hear from you!
-I can be reached at firstname.lastname@example.org or give me a call at 416-203-2375 x30
+Want to discuss how sensory engagement can help your next campaign?
+Either way we’d love to hear from you!
+Email firstname.lastname@example.org or call us at 416-203-2375

 Today people are spending their dollars in different ways than before.
 In fact, studies consistently demonstrate that millennials prefer buying experiences to purchasing physical objects, and 72 percent plan to increase the amount of money they dedicate to the former in the next year.

 People favor collecting memories over materials.
 And it’s also important for today’s generation to share experiences with peers.
 If they like a brand, or have an exceptional experience, they will go out of their way to promote the events they attend.

 For such people experiential marketing is the best way of marketing.

 While a surprising number of people haven’t heard of the concept, it’s kind of a big deal — 65% of brands that use it say that it positively correlates with sales.

 But what is it, exactly?
 And how has it been used effectively?
 We found some of the coolest experiential marketing campaigns that really break down how it works, and how those lessons can be applied to marketers everywhere.